nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 description: "Making Matrix possible on spinning disks."
 ---

-Matrix homeservers store gigabytes of room data.
-The event DAG for a busy room accumulates millions of HAMT nodes over its lifetime, most of them unreachable after the next state transition.
-Traditional B-tree storage engines treat every write as a mutation — read-modify-write cycles that scatter random seeks across spinning platters, destroying IOPS.
+Matrix homeservers can store gigabytes of room data.
+The event DAG for a busy room may accumulate millions of HAMT nodes over its lifetime, most of them unreachable from the latest state after subsequent transitions.
+Traditional B-tree storage engines are optimized for mutable records; their write paths can involve read-modify-write cycles and random I/O that are especially costly on spinning disks.

 [mtxdb](https://github.com/Wombat-Foundation/mtxdb) takes the opposite approach:
-**never mutate, never delete, never tombstone.** Every node is content-addressed and append-only.
-Garbage collection is a background repack that rewrites only reachable data in traversal order.
-The result is a storage engine where reads are either O(1) point lookups or pure sequential scans.
+**never mutate records, never delete records, never tombstone records.** Every node is content-addressed and appended once.
+Garbage collection is a background repack that rewrites only reachable data in a chosen traversal order.
+The result is a storage engine with constant-time _in-memory_ index probes and a layout that can make selected graph walks much more sequential.

 Custom binary format, inspired by `libmdbx` and `LeanStore` (also `SplinterDB`, `Fjall`, `git-repack`, and `PGM-index` — the last one mostly as a